CMDT/TimeSeriesDataCapture/Documents/Proposal.md

 ---

 ## [View and Compare Runs](https://cmdt.github.io/TimeSeriesDataCapture/wireframes/#/page/viewpage)
-Line graph will display each run viewed, the graph can be zoomed in and panned about.
-For each run annotations will be displayed as well as tags.
+A line graph will display each run being viewed, the graph can be zoomed in and panned about.
+For each run, annotations and tag will be displayed.

 Components of View Page: